saltylighter1828/OurToken-ERC20/README.md

-OurToken (OT)
+🚀 OurToken (OT)

-OurToken is a simple ERC-20 token implemented in Solidity using OpenZeppelin's ERC20 library.
-It allows for the creation of a fixed supply of tokens that are initially assigned to the contract deployer.
+OurToken (OT) is a standard ERC-20 token built on Solidity using OpenZeppelin’s battle-tested libraries.
+It is designed for simplicity, security, and full ERC-20 compatibility, making it ideal for deployment on Ethereum or EVM-compatible networks.

-Features
+🌟 Features

-Fully ERC-20 compliant
+✅ ERC-20 Standard Compliant – Fully compatible with wallets, DEXs, and DeFi protocols.

-Minted initial supply at deployment
+✅ Initial Mint – Entire token supply is minted at deployment.

-Token name: OurToken
+✅ Customizable Supply – You can define the initial token supply when deploying the contract.

-Token symbol: OT
+✅ Secure & Tested – Leverages OpenZeppelin’s audited libraries.

-Contract
+📄 Contract Overview
 //SPDX-License-Identifier: MIT

 pragma solidity ^0.8.18;